 Participants will not be accompanied by a flight leader.
 Our program staff will greet participants when they arrive at Tribhuvan International Airport in Kathmandu.
-However, we will provide a suggested flight schedule so students can choose to fly together.

 The travel time depends upon where in Australia you are flying from and the length of the layover between your flights.
 No airlines fly directly from Australia to Nepal so you will need to connect through another country with a major airport that flies to Nepal.
 It is common to connect through Bangkok – using this as an example, the flight from Melbourne to Bangkok is 9 hours 38 minutes, and the flight from Bangkok to Kathmandu is 3 hours 15 minutes.

 No, the 14 day trip length only takes into account time in-country.